Koreans in the Philippines: Metro Manila

 According to MOFAT statistics, the Metro Manila area has the largest Korean population in the Philippines, with 33,267 people.
 The areas of highest concentration are Quezon City (6,655 people), Manila proper (6,104 people) and Makati (5,643 people).
 As early as 2002, BF Homes in Parañaque had been noted for its high concentration of Koreans, with local residents saying that every fifth or sixth door had a Korean business behind it such as a restaurant, travel agency, taekwondo gym, or used appliance seller.
 The most well-known Koreatown in the Metro Manila area is located in Makati's Barangay Poblacion.
 Most of the Korean businesses can be found in the area bounded north–south by JP Rizal Avenue and Jupiter, and east–west by Makati Avenue and Rockwell Drive, with P. Burgos running roughly through the middle of the area.
 In Quezon City, the Kalayaan Plaza Building has various Korean businesses, apartments, and a church (one of seven or eight Korean churches in QC that existed in 2005).
 Increasingly, students are billeted in rented houses in expensive gated communities such as Barangay Ayala Alabang, Muntinlupa City.

+A Korea Town was also established in the district of Malate in Manila.